Using Non-Operating Reefers To Save You Money

 How can a NOR save me money?

-Using a NOR as opposed to a standard container can be cost-effective for your supply chain, if equipment is available at your port of origin.
+Using a NOR as opposed to a standard container can be cost-effective for your supply chain if the equipment is available at your port of origin.
 This is driven by the container imbalance created when a country imports more perishable products than it exports.
-The cost of re-positioning empty containers is significant and therefore shipping lines offer reduced rates for NORs to incentivise customers to reposition the container on their behalf.
+The cost of repositioning empty containers is significant and therefore shipping lines offer reduced rates for NORs to incentivise customers to reposition the container on their behalf.